-The only Level 1 Trauma Team in the region
+The only Level 1 Trauma Team for adults in the region

 Snowmobile crash brings life-threatening injuries

 Back on January 18, 2020, I was jolted awake from the comfort of my warm bed, when I got a call in the middle of the night from a nearby Québec hospital.
 They had a patient with a transected aorta – that means the aorta, the main blood vessel that travels from the heart, had ruptured or torn.
 When I heard that, I knew the patient’s chances of making it to our hospital were slim.